exercism/ruby/exercises/practice/two-fer/.approaches/introduction.md

 # Introduction

-## Default Paramater
+## Default Parameter

-The key to this exercise is the optional paramater in the method definition.
+The key to this exercise is the optional parameter in the method definition.
 Using a default value there, rather than a conditional, makes the code much more readable, simple, and idiomatic.
 This is a typical, idiomatic solution: